RAF Membury: RAF Transport Command use and closure

-With the 436th leaving Membury for Melun in France and the Americans departing by the end of June the station was back under RAF control.
-In October 1946 when the station was closed and Membury was reduced to care and maintenance status.
+In popular culture

 Much of the 1951 novel Air Bridge by Hammond Innes is set in the closed RAF Membury at the time of the Berlin Airlift, and describes how the decaying airfield and its surroundings looked at that time.

-Doctor Who

-The airfield was used as the location for a UNIT airfield twice in the shows history, the first time was in the opening episode of the 1971 serial The Daemons and again in the second episode of 1974's Planet of the Spiders.
+The airfield was used by the BBC as a filming location for Doctor Who, representing a UNIT airfield twice in the shows history, the first time was in the opening episode of the 1971 serial The Daemons and again in the second episode of 1974's Planet of the Spiders.

 Current use

 Many small industries took over the old buildings on the former Air Depot technical site which are used for light industrial purposes.
 The former aircraft hangars are used for grain storage.
 The former airfield tower stood until 1998 when it was demolished.

-Membury is now jointly owned and operated by Southern Sailplanes / Flight Composites, an aircraft repair and maintenance company, and Aviation Enterprises Ltd.
+Membury is now jointly owned and operated by two aircraft operating companies, as well as hosting paramotor and microlight training.